awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_access.md

 # Accessing and administering the member accounts in your organization<a name="orgs_manage_accounts_access"></a>

 When you create an account in your organization, in addition to the root user, AWS Organizations automatically creates an IAM role that is by default named `OrganizationAccountAccessRole`\.
-You can specify a different name when you create it, however we recommend that you name it consistently across all of your accounts\.
-We refer to the role in this guide by the default name\.
-AWS Organizations doesn't create any other IAM users, groups, or other roles\.
+You can specify the name when you create it\.
+We refer to the role in this guide by that default name\.
+However, AWS Organizations doesn't create any other IAM users, groups, or other roles\.
 To access the accounts in your organization, you must use one of the following methods:
 + The account has a root user that you can use to sign in\.
 We recommend that you use the root user only to create IAM users, groups, and roles and then always sign in with one of those\.
 See [Accessing a member account as the root user](#orgs_manage_accounts_access-as-root)\.
-+ If you create an account by using the tools provided as part of AWS Organizations, you can access the account by using the preconfigured role named `OrganizationAccountAccessRole` that exists in all new accounts that you create this way\.
++ If you create an account by using the tools provided as part of AWS Organizations, you can access the account by using the preconfigured role named `OrganizationAccountAccessRole` that exists in all new accounts that are created this way\.
 See [Accessing a member account that has a management account access role](#orgs_manage_accounts_access-cross-account-role)\.
 + If you invite an existing account to join your organization and the account accepts the invitation, you can then choose to create an IAM role that allows the management account to access the invited member account\.
 This role is intended to be identical to the role automatically added to an account that is created with AWS Organizations\.
 To create this role, see [Creating the OrganizationAccountAccessRole in an invited member account](#orgs_manage_accounts_create-cross-account-role)\.
 After you create the role, you can access it using the steps in [Accessing a member account that has a management account access role](#orgs_manage_accounts_access-cross-account-role)\.
 + Use [AWS Single Sign\-On](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) and enable trusted access for AWS SSO with AWS Organizations\.
 This allows users to sign in to the AWS SSO user portal with their corporate credentials and access resources in their assigned management account or member accounts\.